Law

 FUTURE PROSPECTS

 A-Level Law is a highly respected qualification amongst all universities and employers.
-Most obviously, students can use it to pursue future studies in law at an undergraduate level, and ultimately to enter into careers as lawyers, solicitors, barristers, or paralegals.
+Most obviously, students can use it to pursue future studies in law at an undergraduate level (including helping prepare you for the LNAT), and ultimately to enter into careers as lawyers, solicitors, barristers, or paralegals.
+Many students also increasingly choose to go straight into a professional legal setting from school through the legal apprenticeship route offered by many top law firms.
 In addition, the legal knowledge gained is valuable in administrative roles within law firms, corporate legal departments, or government agencies.